fuqcool/fuqcool.github.io/_posts/2014-01-23-javascript-namespaces.md

 ---
 layout: post
-title: "Javascript namespaces"
+title: Javascript namespaces
-categories: general
+categories: tech
 ---

 As we all know, global variables are evil, we should always try to make them as less as possible.
 The simplest way of doing this in javascript is through namespaces.

 What is namespace in javascript?
 Well, it can be anything that is an object.
 Since properties can be dynamically added to objects, we can implement namespaces through object chains.